BallOfClay/fraud_detection/group_readme.md

   - Seth had to reinstall his Linux on his partitioned hard-drive
   - John had to pip uninstall and reinstall various python libraries
-  - Joe had to fix github merge request issues and update pandas library to work with .pkl files -Flask App: Fri Morning
+  - Joe had to fix github merge request issues and update pandas library to work with .pkl files
+- Flask App: Fri Morning
   - Flask app up and running: Seth
   - Model Review and Final Featurized Dataset: John and Joe
   - Start of Documentation and Code Review: all
--Code Review and Presentation Prep: Fri aft
+- Code Review and Presentation Prep: Fri aft

 ## Model: <a name="Model"></a>
 We chose to use a Random Forest Model, but were intrigued with the Gradient Boosted Models as well.